-Experimental Nuclear Physics
+Nuclear Physics - ExperimentCONTACTS

 Second Friday in November, Annually Thereafter

-The program supports university user groups executing experiments at a large number of laboratories in the United States and abroad, and a national user facility: the National Superconducting Cyclotron Laboratory, a superconducting, heavy-ion cyclotron facility at Michigan State University.
+The program supports university user groups executing experiments at a large number of laboratories and facilities in the United States and abroad, and a national user facility: the National Superconducting Cyclotron Laboratory, a superconducting, heavy-ion cyclotron facility at Michigan State University.
 The program also supports smaller accelerator facilities, such as those at Florida State University and the University of Notre Dame.
 Some awards are co-funded with other programs in the Physics Division and in other divisions.

 THIS PROGRAM IS PART OF